 Aging is inevitable, however slowing the aging process, increasing lifespan/healthspan and preventing age-related disease can be attainable.
 Dr. Primas can help you maximize your biological age instead of your chronological age with a combination of the five pillars of proper nutrition, regular exercise, reducing stress, good sleep, and biohacking techniques.

 Some of the main causes of aging come from cellular damage caused by free radicals and the shortening of telomeres, which play an important role in cellular division.
-Our team can also recommend natural supplementation known to have a positive impact on telomere length and healthspan, as well as safely established medications for anti-aging use.
+Our team can also recommend natural supplementation known to have a positive impact on telomere length and healthspan, and prescribe safely established medications as well as senotherapeutics and geroprotectors which have been shown in multiple reproduced studies to positively affect healthspan and longevity.

 *We prefer to use the word age deceleration until true anti-aging and age reversing technologies become available in the near future.